+The Eastern Illinois University Foundation is currently accepting nominations for the 2018 Burnham & Nancy Neal Outstanding Philanthropist Award.
 The award is bestowed upon individuals and organizations who have demonstrated dedication and commitment to the academic and cultural well-being of Eastern Illinois University by providing sustaining financial support through lifetime contributions, and pledges or planned gifts as well as service to the University and the community.

 Attn: Nancy Murray